 This fusion food truck puts a flavorful spin on traditional Mexican tortas, filling fluffy buns with a variety of mouthwatering toppings including chorizo, grilled pineapple, pork al pastor, and even Flamin’ Hot Cheetos.
-Tortas al 100 is owned by young locals Orlando Orsonio and his wife, Denise, who longed to bring something unique to the Salinas food scene.
+Tortas al 100 is owned by young locals Orlando and Denise Orsonio, who longed to bring something unique to the Salinas food scene.
 Lines tend to be long, but the tortas are worth the wait.

 Big Sur Smokehouse, Big Sur